Concordium/concordium-ledger-app/governance-app/doc/ins_update_block_energy_limit.md

 2. **Update type**: Shows the human-readable update type ("Block energy limit").
 3. **Block energy limit**: Shows the new block energy limit.
 4. **Sign/Decline**: User can approve or reject the transaction.

-## Display Format

-The Ledger will display the following information to the user:

-- **Update type**: The human-readable update type (always shown after the review screen).
-- **Block energy limit**: The new block energy limit value.